anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 How ODIM fits into the ETSI NFV Networking Reference Model
 ----------------------------------------------------------

+As shown in the fugure below ODIM can play the role of Hardwaer Infrastructure Manager in the ETSI NFV Networking REference Model
 .. figure:: ../figures/Chapter-3-ODIM-CloudInfraMgmt.png
    :alt: ODIM fitment in the ETSI NFV Networking Reference Model
    :name: ODIM fitment in the ETSI NFV Networking Reference Model